Estimate Rates of Change – Continuous approach

-The iceTEA tool determines continuous estimates of retreat or thinning rates for exposure age data in a horizontal or vertical transect.
+The iceTEA tool estimates continuous rates of change for exposure age data in a horizontal or vertical transect, principally designed for rates of ice margin retreat and thinning.
 Fourier Series analysis is used to derive a retreat/thinning profile and corresponding rates.
 The results can then be plotted, with or without the exposure ages.
 An improved fit could be achieved with the more robust spline-based method, which is available as MATLAB© and R© code here.

 Details are described here: Jones et al., 2019, Quaternary Geochronology (preprint version here).